Northeast Pollinator Plants

 Use: Garden or Naturalizing

-Light: Full Sun
+Light: Full to Part Sun

-Hardiness Zone: 3 to 8 USDA Zone Map
+Hardiness Zone: 4-9 USDA Zone Map

-Soils: Medium to Wet
+Soils: Dry to Medium

-Flower Time: June to July
+Flower Time: June to August

 Flower Color: Yellow